WebReflection/sabayon/test/wait-big/README.md

-# Atomics.wait sync-blocking in Workers
+# Atomics.wait sync-blocking in Workers - BigInt

 This test runs `Atomics.wait` *sync* / *blocking* in the *Worker* thread which is resolved through the *Main* one via `Atomics.notify`.